moinwiki/moin/docs/user/search.rst

 =======================

-Usually there is a simple but rather short search query input field offered by the theme - by submiting a query it will search in item names and content (but only in the current stuff, not in non-current revisions) and display the search results to you.
+Usually there is a simple but rather short search query input field offered by the theme.
+By submiting a query it will search in item names and content, but only in the current contents, not in non-current revisions, and display the search results to you.

-On the search results view you will get a bigger search query input field (e.g. for refining your query) and you may also choose to additionally search in non-current item revisions (selecting that will search in all revisions).
+On the search results view you will get a bigger search query input field, for example for refining your query, and you may also choose to additionally search in non-current item revisions.
+Selecting that will search in all revisions.

 Simple search queries
 =====================
 Just enter one or more words into the query input field and hit ``Enter``.

-If your query consists of multiple words, it will only find documents containing ALL those words ("AND" is the default).

-You can use AND (default), OR, NOT to refine your search.
+If your query consists of multiple words, it will only find documents containing ALL those words.
+You can use AND, OR, NOT to refine your search.
+"AND" is the default.

 Examples
 --------